-The Pay and Pension Discretions Policy Statement 2017-2018 has been prepared to meet the requirements of the Localism Act, 2011.
-The statement explains the policies of a range of issues relating to the pay of the workforce, in particular, our senior staff or Chief Officers and our lowest paid employees.
-This policy also sets out our policy in relation to the exercise of certain discretionary functions available under the Local Government Pension Service (LGPS) regulations.
-We prepare a pay policy statement for each financial year, beginning with 2012-2013, which is approved by full Council.
-The next pay policy statement will be available on 1 April 2018.
-Read the Pay and Pension Discretions Policy Statement 2017-2018 (PDF: 475Kb / 40 pages).
+Our Pay and Pension Discretions Policy Statement 2017-2018 has been prepared to meet the requirements of the Localism Act 2011.
+The Statement explains the policies of a range of issues relating to the pay of the workforce, in particular, our senior staff, or Chief Officers and our lowest paid employees.
+This Policy also sets out our policy in relation to the exercise of certain discretionary functions available under the Local Government Pension Service (LGPS) regulations.
+We prepare a Pay Policy Statement for each financial year, beginning with 2012-2013, which is approved by full Council.
+The next Pay Policy Statement will be available on 1 April 2018.
+Read our Pay and Pension Discretions Policy Statement 2017-2018 (PDF: 475Kb / 40 pages).

 Early Retirement and Redundancy Policy

 Our Early Retirement and Redundancy Policy specifies the normal retirement age and sets out our approach to early retirement and redundancies.
 Read our Early Retirement and Redundancy Policy (PDF: 113Kb / 11 pages).